 The District has the responsibility to formally commit resources for specific purposes through a motion or a resolution passed by a majority of the Members of the Board of Fire Commissioners at a public meeting of that governing body.
 The Board of Fire Commissioners must also utilize a formal motion or a resolution passed by a majority of the Members of the Board of Fire Commissioners at a public meeting of that governing body in order to remove or change the commitment of resources.
-The District had no committed resources at December 31, 2019.
+The District had \$23,073 in committed resources for future capital outlays at December 31, 2020.

 The assignment of resources is generally made by the District through a motion or a resolution passed by a majority of the Members of the Board of Fire Commissioners.
 These resources are intended to be used for a specific purpose.
 The process is not as restrictive as the commitment of resources and the Board of Fire Commissioners may allow an official of the District to assign resources through policies adopted by the Board of Fire Commissioners.
-The District has no assigned resources at December 31, 2019.
+The District has no assigned resources at December 31, 2020.